Quantum Steering Ellipsoids

-We prove in the appendix that the non-trivial converse holds: any ellipsoid that fits inside a tetrahedron that itself fits inside the Bloch sphere must arise from a separable state, and thus the nested tetrahedron condition is both necessary and sufficient for separability of the state.
+We prove in Appendix~\ref{Tet_proof} that the non-trivial converse holds: any ellipsoid that fits inside a tetrahedron that itself fits inside the Bloch sphere must arise from a separable state, and thus the nested tetrahedron condition is both necessary and sufficient for separability of the state.

-Building further on this geometric understanding, we can prove the following result.
-Let $\rho$ be separable and $n$ minimal such that $\rho = \sum_{i=1}^n p_i \alpha_i \otimes \beta_i$.
-Then $n = \rank(\Theta)$.
-Proof: since the $\Theta$ matrix for a product state has rank 1, it is clear that $n \geq \rank(\Theta)$.
-Since any separable state can be written using 4 (pure) product states \cite{PhysRevLett.80.2245} we have $n \leq 4$.
-If $\rank(\Theta) = 1$ then $\rho$ is a product state and so $n=1$.
-If $\rank(\Theta) = 2$ then $\E_A$ is a line segment and we can form a decomposition of $\rho$ using the endpoints of its steering ellipsoid, giving $n=2$.
-The case $\rank(\Theta) = 3$ (where $\E_A$ is an ellipse) is non-trivial, but is solved in the appendix by using the fact that any ellipse inside a tetrahedron inside the unit sphere also fits inside a triangle inside the unit sphere \cite{Mihai}.
+This key geometric insight leads to some non-trivial corollaries.
+For example, for any separable state $\rho$, the minimal number of product states in an ensemble decomposition $\rho = \sum_{i=1}^n p_i \alpha_i \otimes \beta_i$ is $n=\rank (\Theta)$.
+If $\rank (\Theta) = 1$ we have a product state, and so $n=1$, while if $\rank(\Theta) = 2$ we have that $\E_A$ is a line segment and we form a decomposition of $\rho$ using the endpoints of this segment, giving $n=2$.
+The case $\rank (\Theta) = 3$ is slightly more involved, but follows from any ellipse inside a tetrahedron inside the unit sphere also lies inside a triangle in the unit sphere (Appendix~\ref{Tet_proof}, \cite{Mihai}).
+Finally it is known \cite{PhysRevLett.80.2245} that any separable state can be written using 4 product states, which covers the case $\rank(\Theta)=4$.
+Combining this with the above results on complete steering provides a natural geometrical classification of two qubit states, as in Fig. \ref{table-of-ellipsoids}.